microsoft/FluidFramework/docs/content/docs/advanced/doc-system.md

 ---
-sidebarDepth: 3
+title: Using the documentation system effectively
 ---

-# Using the documentation system effectively

 The Fluid docs are built using [Hugo](https://gohugo.io/).
 It contains many of the features one would expect from a modern documentation system.
 Content is written in Markdown.